-Franklin County, MO manslaughter defense lawyer.
+Manslaughter defense lawyer in Franklin County, MO.
 Facing a manslaughter charge in Franklin County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
 Your freedom, your future, and your reputation are all on the line.
 At Combs Waterkotte, our Franklin County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.

 Whether your Franklin County, MO charge involves a tragic accident, a split-second decision, or a situation that got out of control, Missouri prosecutors take these cases seriously, and they move quickly.

-You need a strong, experienced manslaughter defense attorney in Franklin County, MO in your corner right away.
-Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
-With 80+ years of combined experience and over 10,000 cases successfully handled in Franklin County and across Missouri, we know how to fight, and win, cases like yours.
+You need a skilled and aggressive Franklin County, MO manslaughter defense lawyer on your side right away.
+Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
+Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Franklin County and across Missouri.

 Cases Handled